Meet the EK Team

 Project Officer, Kimberley Nature Project

 Kylie was born in Northam, WA, and has a lifelong love of the state’s landscapes and natural environment.
 She studied biological sciences at Murdoch University and has a Postgraduate Certificate in Indigenous Management Studies from Edith Cowan University (ECU).
 Kylie also holds qualifications in fine art, and conservation and land management.
-She has worked in human services,
+She has worked in human services, community development, tourism and art and science.
+Kylie joined EK in 2011.
+She is the contact person for the Broome land care group, the Society for Kimberley Indigenous Plants and Animals (SKIPA).

 Project Officer, Kimberley Nature Project